diem/dip/dips/dip-10.md

 # Motivation
 DiemID provides a convenient method for identifying users within a VASP.
 DiemID allows users to exchange human-readable identifiers as either the sender or the receiver of peer-to-peer payments, and plays the role of an email address for payments.
 The benefits of using a DiemID are:
 * Privacy: DiemID needs to be used in tandem with an off-chain protocol between VASPs in order to exchange information about the end user corresponding to the DiemID.
-By initializing an off-chain preflight to exchange a reference ID, we do not need to include any potentially identifiable user information in a transaction
+By initializing an off-chain preflight reference ID exchange, DiemID does require any potentially identifiable user information in an on-chain transaction
 * Persistent Identifiers: Currently there is a lack of persistent user identifiers in the Diem ecosystem.
 DiemID is a persistent identifier from a user's perspective.
-From the perspective of the chain, DiemIDs do not exist
+From the perspective of the on-chain transactions, DiemIDs are irrelevant and provide no meaningful information

 # End-to-End Experience
 Below is an example of using DiemID domain for transferring money from one user to another.

 ## Prerequisite:
 * VASPs get approval from association (via some offline process) on domain name.
-VASPs optionally have locally stored a mapping of domain ID to parent VASP address by reading the DiemID event stream under Treasury Compliance on-chain account:
+* VASPs have access to a storage solution mapping domain IDs to parent VASP address
 ```
 avasp, 0xf72589b71ff4f8d139674a3f7369c69b
 bvasp, 0xc5ab123458df0003415689adbb47326d
 ```

-## Illustration - An example P2P Transaction Flow:
+## An Example P2P Transaction Flow:
 * Bob wants to receive funds from Alice
 * Alice has an account with VASP A: `alice@avasp`
 * Bob has an account with VASP B: `bob@bvasp`